justrobinstudio/JustRobinPrivacyPolicy/README.md

 # JustRobinPrivacyPolicy

 Privacy Policy

 Last Updated: September 24, 2023

 Definitions:
-"My Apps" — Refers to mobile applications that are developed for the Android operating system and published on the Google Play Store by Just Robin Studios.
+"My Apps" — Refers to mobile applications that are developed for the Android operating system and published on the Google Play Store by Just Robin Studio.

 "Author" — Refers to my brand name "Just Robin" which is me.
 By myself.